nf-core/variantbenchmarking/README.md

 It is essential to compare benchmarking results in order to infer uniquely or commonly seen TPs, FPs and FNs.

-- Merging TP, FP and FN results for happy, rtgtools and sompy ([bcftools merge](https://samtools.github.io/bcftools/bcftools.html#merge))
+- Merging TP, FP and FN results for happy, rtgtools, aardvark and sompy ([bcftools merge](https://samtools.github.io/bcftools/bcftools.html#merge))
 - Merging TP, FP and FN results for Truvari and SVanalyzer ([SURVIVOR merge](https://github.com/fritzsedlazeck/SURVIVOR/wiki))
 - Conversion of VCF files to CSV to infer common and unique variants per caller (python script)